EizEddin/moodle-block_login_userinfo/README.md

 Changes
 =======
-2013-03-18 - Fix php strict standards bug, Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4, modified HTML and CSS to overcome problems in some core themes.
+2013-04-23 - Add required capability for placing block on MyMoodle page 2013-03-25 - Small code change because of change in Moodle core which is the basis for this plugin 2013-03-18 - Fix php strict standards bug, Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4, modified HTML and CSS to overcome problems in some core themes.
 Please check your custom theme if you have one
 2012-11-27 - German language has been integrated into AMOS and was removed from this plugin.
 Please update your language packs with http://YOURMOODLEURL/admin/tool/langimport/index.php after installing this plugin version